IQTLabs/freqgen/docs/usage.rst

 -------------------------------

 The first step of using Freqgen is to have an amino acid sequence for which to generate a coding DNA sequence.
-If you already have one in mind, you can skip this step.
-If not, read on!
+If you already have one in mind, you can :ref:`skip this step <Featurize reference sequences>` If not, read on!

 CLI
 ~~~